-The MSU Counseling Center trains 4 or more Graduate Assistants annually within the Master's in Counseling, Social Work and Clinical Psychology programs at MSU.
-The four GA slots are filled as openings occur by an application/interview process.
+The MSU Counseling Center trains four or more Graduate Assistants annually within the Master of Science in Counseling, Social Work and Clinical Psychology programs at MSU.
+The four GA slots are filled as openings occur through an application/interview process.
 All supervision is provided appropriate to the level of the trainee and in accordance with accreditation standards, state licensure laws, academic program rules and staff supervision experience.
-In-service trainings are held weekly throughout the academic year for staff learning and development.
+In-service training is held weekly throughout the academic year for staff learning and development.